syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 keywords: Assemblies
 ---

-# Working with Optical Character Recognition (ORC) in PDF Document
+# Working with Optical Character Recognition (OCR) in PDF Document

 Optical character recognition (OCR) is a technology used to convert scanned paper documents in the form of PDF files or images into searchable and editable data.